edbizarro/laravel-facebook-ads/README.md

 # Laravel Facebook Ads

+# Laravel Facebook Ads

-Get ads infos (campaigns, clicks, insights, cost , etc...) from Facebook ads API
+Get ads info (campaigns, clicks, insights, cost, etc...) from Facebook ads API

  - Supported Facebook API version: 2.7

-Support for version 2.8 will be avaliable with version 1.0 of this package
+Support for version 2.8 will be available with version 1.0 of this package

 ---